-The towns and cities also saw a large number of building permits between 2008 and 2015.
-In this time period, over 3,500 were issued for almost 4,200 residential units and 3 million nonresidential square feet.
-Twenty-five percent of residential units and 55 percent of non-residential development approved through building permits has occurred within the towns and cities.
+The incorporated towns and cities also saw a large number of building permits between 2008 and 2015.
+In this time period, over 3,500 were issued for almost 4,200 residential units and three million nonresidential square feet.
+Approximately 25 percent of the total number of building

-Figure 4.3-2 shows the location of the building permits throughout all of Sussex County that have been issued since 2008.
+Figure 4.3-2 shows the location of the building permits that have been issued since 2008.
 The majority of the new home construction continues to occur in the areas closest to the inland bays and the coastal communities.
 In fact, over 70 percent of building permit activity occurred east of Route 30 between 2008 and 2015.

 The coastal and inland bay areas are Sussex County's busiest regions in terms of tourism, new construction and seasonal traffic.
-Traffic has increased dramatically everywhere in the coastal and inland bays areas.
-Sussex County's central and western sectors are less developed and more rural but have seen proposals for many developments involving thousands of new housing units.
+The most serious traffic congestion problems occur during warm weather weekends, particularly along major east-west roads.
+Sussex County's central and western sectors are less developed and more rural, but have seen proposals for many developments involving thousands of new housing units.
+Outside of the incorporated towns and cities, much of central and western Sussex County is still in forest or farmland and thousands of acres have been permanently preserved.